West Harbour GO Station: Service

 GO bus route 18K connects with select train arrivals, with service to Brock University via St. Catharines station.
-The station is also served by Hamilton Street Railway (HSR) bus routes 4 Waterfront and 20 A-Line Express on James Street North.
+The station is also served by Hamilton Street Railway (HSR) bus routes 4 Bayfront and 20 A-Line Express on James Street North.

 Future

 As part of the Province's GO Expansion program, the Lakeshore West corridor will be electrified between Union Station and Burlington allowing the operation of electric trains at frequencies of 15 minutes or better all day.
 Electrification beyond Burlington toward Hamilton is not planned and was excluded from the GO Expansion environmental assessment completed in 2017.
 Instead, diesel trains will continue to serve West Harbour at a peak period frequency of 30 minutes and the current 60 minute frequency off peak and weekends between Confederation GO Station and Union Station.